eazypaulCode/paulCodesAddonPack/README.md

 4. Enjoy the challenges!

 ## Challenges
-Below is a list of all extra Challenges you get by using this Addon Pack.
+Below is a list of all the extra challenges that you will get when you use this addon pack.
 1. Damage on Move
 -> You will get hurt when you move.